 They had great faith, and faith precedes the Miracles.

-They wouldn't have made it without the Miracles
+They wouldn't have made it without the Miracles,

 and the Miracles came because of the faith.